This website contains adult material and is only suitable for those 18 years or older. Click Enter only if you are at least 18 years of age.or Exit

 SNRI (Serotonin-Norepinephrine Reuptake Inhibitor)

-SSRIs, or selective serotonin reuptake inhibitors, are the type of medication most often prescribed for depression and/or anxiety.
-It has been shown that CBD can hinder the process of getting rid of SSRI antidepressants from your body.
-This results in an increased average level of serotonin.
+SSRIs, or selective serotonin reuptake inhibitors, are the predominant medications prescribed for managing depression and anxiety.
+Research suggests that CBD can impede the metabolism of SSRI antidepressants in the body, potentially elevating the average serotonin level.

 More effects of mixing anxiety medications and weed can include: